-Steps to Prepare Your Home for a Survey when its a Home for a Sale
+Essential Steps to Prepare Your Home for a Survey when it's a Home for a Sale

 1. Fix Windows and Doors

-Issues with doors and windows are among the most common problems noted in surveys.
-Ensure all windows and doors open and close properly.
+Issues with windows and doors are among the most common problems noted in surveys.
+Make sure all windows and doors operate correctly.

-• Consider hiring a carpenter or window specialist to address these issues professionally.
+Consider hiring a carpenter or window specialist to professionally address these issues.

 A small upfront investment can prevent these minor issues from raising unnecessary concerns.